-- 1. RECRUIT ENOUGH ADULTS FOR TWO-DEEP LEADERSHIP.
-TWO-DEEP LEADERSHIP IS REQUIRED AT ALL SCOUTING ACTIVITIES FOR SAFETY REASONS.
+- 1. RECRUIT ENOUGH ADULTS FOR THE MINIMUM TWO-DEEP LEADERSHIP PER PACK.
+TWO-DEEP LEADERSHIP IS REQUIRED AT ALL SCOUTING ACTIVITIES FOR SUPERVISION, SAFETY & STANDARD COMPLIANCE.
 ONE LEADER MUST BE AT LEAST 21 YEARS OLD, A SECOND LEADER AT LEAST 18 YEARS OLD.
 OF THE TWO, ONE MUST BE A REGISTERED SCOUT LEADER AND HAVE COMPLETED YOUTH PROTECTION TRAINING.
 IN ADDITION, CUB SCOUT RESIDENT CAMP REQUIRES THE FOLLOWING RATIOS: - ✓ TIGERS: 1 TIGER ADULT PARTNER FOR EACH TIGER - ✓ WOLVES/BEARS: 1 ADULT FOR EACH THREE SCOUTS - ✓ WEBELOS: 1 ADULT FOR EACH FOUR SCOUTS - 2.
 RESERVATIONS ARE ON A FIRST COME-FIRST SERVED BASIS.
-GET YOUR PAPERWORK IN AS SOON AS POSSIBLE TO INSURE THAT YOU CAN ENJOY THE EXPERIENCE.
-FOR CUB SCOUT RESIDENT CAMP YOU MUST SUBMIT A \$50.00 DEPOSIT FEE PER YOUTH AND \$30.00 DEPOSIT WITH THE BALANCE DUE BY MAY 6. - 3.
+GET YOUR PAPERWORK IN AS SOON AS POSSIBLE TO INSURE THAT YOU ARE ACCOUNTED FOR.
+FOR CUB SCOUT RESIDENT CAMP YOU MUST SUBMIT A \$60.00 DEPOSIT FEE PER YOUTH, \$35 PER ADULT AND \$30.00 DEPOSIT WITH THE BALANCE DUE BY JUNE 2ND.
+WEBELOS DEPOSIT IS \$115 PER YOUTH, \$70 PER ADULT.
+PRICE INCREASES AFTER. - 3.
 IN ORDER TO HELP OFFSET THE BURDEN OF A UNIT SENDING THE REQUIRED NUMBER OF ADULT LEADERS TO MAINTAIN THE 1-TO-4 RATIO OF ADULTS-TO-SCOUTS, THE FEE FOR ADULTS IS WAVED FOR EACH 4 SCOUTS REGISTERED FOR CAMP.
 FOR EXAMPLE, A UNIT SENDING 8 11 SCOUTS WOULD GET TWO LEADERS FREE; 12 15 SCOUTS WOULD RESULT IN THREE FREE LEADERS, ETC. - 4.
 MAKE SURE THAT TRANSPORTATION TO AND FROM CAMP IS ARRANGED.
 KNOW THE CAMP LOCATION.
 CAR-POOLING IS STRONGLY ADVISED DUE TO LIMITED PARKING AT CAMP. - 5.
-EVERYONE WITH A PULSE MUST HAVE A COMPLETED ANNUAL BSA HEALTH AND MEDICAL RECORD, PARTS A AND B (2014 PRINTING) ON FILE AT CAMP.
-MAKE SURE THAT THEY ARE FILLED OUT BROUGHT TO CHECK-IN ON FRIDAY AFTERNOON.
+EVERY PARTICIPANT MUST HAVE A COMPLETED ANNUAL BSA HEALTH AND MEDICAL RECORD, PARTS A, B & C (2014 PRINTING) ON FILE AT CAMP.
+MAKE SURE THAT THEY ARE FILLED OUT & BROUGHT TO CHECK-IN & REGISTRATION.
 PLEASE MAKE AND RETAIN A PHOTOCOPY OF THE FORM FOR YOUR RECORDS. - 6.
 CAMPERSHIPS (FINANCIAL ASSISTANCE) ARE AVAILABLE FOR YOUTH ATTENDING DAY AND RESIDENT CAMPS.
 APPLICATIONS ARE AVAILABLE ONLINE AND AT EITHER SERVICE CENTER.
 (Camperships are only granted if the Scout has sold 20 Greater Yosemite Council Camp Cards more details about camp cards can be received by contacting the Scout Office or through your local District Executive)

-BASIC C.A.M.P.
+BASIC C.A.M./W.A.C.
 FACTS

-WHAT IS CUB ADVENTURE AT MCCONNELL PREMIER RESIDENT CAMP? - C.A.M.P. is a three-day/two-night (four-day/three-night for Webelos who choose to stay the extra day) camping experience for ALL Cub Scouts and their accompanying adults.
+WHAT IS CUB ADVENTURE AT MCCONNELL RESIDENT CAMP? - C.A.M. is a four-day/three-night camping experience for ALL Cub Scouts and their accompanying adults.
 It is conducted by trained staff using the guidelines approved by the Boy Scouts of America.